juampynr/syncdb/README.md

 #Requirements

 * Drush: version 6 or higher.
-* Drupal 7 and Drupal 8.
+* Drupal 7 or Drupal 8.
 * Database: it has been tested just on MySQL.

 It highly recommended that you install [GNU-parallel](http://www.gnu.org/software/parallel)